 After the decision

-- Seek judicial review in the High Court (rare, but available)
+- Seek judicial review in the High Court (rare, but available), particularly if the delay is urgent

 If you lose, you can request permission to appeal to the Upper Tribunal, but only on a point of law.